ezzabuzaid/Testing-Workshop/slides.md

 # New Requirement

 - Requirement <br>
-  Change the counter widget to increase based on the user provided input
+  Change the counter widget to increase based on the user-provided input

-  Given user enterd a number in the "Increase By" input<br>
+  Given the user entered a number in the "Increase By" input<br>
   When a user clicks on the "Increase Button" <br>
   Then the counter label increases by the user entered number <br>